 Hiring a drug safety specialist — also known as a pharmacovigilance (PV) specialist — is going to be an interesting challenge for life sciences organizations over the next five years.
-Though labor-insights provider Burning Glass reports that there were fewer than 700 job postings for this position over the past 12 months, demand for this role in 2020 is expected to grow — and fast.
+Though labor-insights provider Burning Glass reports that there were fewer than 700 job postings for this position over the past 12 months, demand for this role in the coming years is expected to grow — and fast.

 So how can you attract strong candidates to fill these specialized and growing positions in an easy and effective way?